* Australia extends NZ travel bubble suspension

 * 'We thought he was scanning the QR codes': Grandad's phone full of QR code photos

-Hundreds of concerned Aucklanders have swamped Covid testing stations today - with so far no further positive tests, says director general of health Ashley Bloomfield.
+Hundreds of concerned Aucklanders swamped Covid testing stations today - with so far no further positive tests, said director general of health Dr Ashley Bloomfield.

-More than 600 Covid tests had been conducted at the Orewa station alone, Bloomfield told Newstalk ZB's Heather du Plessis-Allan, following the discovery of three positive cases in the community - one in Northland and two on Auckland's North Shore - in the past week.
+More than 600 Covid tests had been conducted at the Ōrewa station alone, Bloomfield told Newstalk ZB's Heather du Plessis-Allan.

-Bloomfield said it was still too early to say whether Aucklanders should be staying put for anniversary weekend.
+Bloomfield said it was still too early to say whether people should be staying put for Auckland anniversary weekend - or for Waitangi Day the following weekend.

 Bloomfield said he could not confirm reports out of Australia that 12 people had left the Pullman Hotel - where the three community cases originated - and since travelled to Australia.